BatoolMM/R-markdown/_episodes/05-emphasis-formulas-footnotes.md

 {: .challenge}

 > ## Time to Knit!
-> Check how the formula just rendered in your paper.
+> Check how the new formulas just rendered in your paper.
 {: .checklist}

 To appreciate the beauty of LaTeX's typesetting, just look at how formulas are typeset by other systems.
 Here's an example: [https://www.educba.com/confidence-interval-formula/](https://www.educba.com/confidence-interval-formula/)